 Derive satisfaction from the fact that you played your innings to the best of your ability.
 Remember, your competitors may too have played equally well and God has to listen to their genuine prayers as well.

-There is lot to be grateful about in your life despite some unpleasant situations.
+There is a lot to be grateful for in your life despite some unpleasant situations.
 The problem with most of us is that when we, for example, fall ill, we forget how long we have been sickness free in the past.

 If you start counting your blessings you will be surprised how many of them you have to be happy and grateful about.

 “When I’m worried and I can’t sleep I count my blessings instead of sheep.” ~ Irving Berlin

 9. Obsession with regrets may adversely affect your emotional and physical health

 According to a study, fixation over regrets or blaming yourself for every unpleasant situation may result in avoidable stress.
 The negative feelings generated out of this exercise may adversely affect the hormonal balance and immune system.